Skip to content

 Visual Identity

-Your visual elements should remain consistent across all platforms:
+Keep your visual elements consistent across all platforms:

 • Logo usage: Use the same logo version and placement rules everywhere